danuluma/dannstore/README.md

 |  /dann/api/v1/sales |  POST |  Create a sale record.  |  Private (Only attendants can create sale records) |

+## Usage example
+* Please look here --> [Examples](https://documenter.getpostman.com/view/5303933/RWguvGJK) for usage examples of the api endpoints and expected results.
+* To test using curl, first set up the project as described in installation procedure.
+* Run the app in the terminal then open another terminal window to test the endpoints.
+* Select `curl` on the top right of this [page](https://documenter.getpostman.com/view/5303933/RWguvGJK).
+Copy and run examples on your local terminal.

 ## Version 2
 * Version 2 uses a postgres database to store data